rlichiere/django-chess/README.md

 ### MAJOR (contournable manually)
 * Enabled logging overloads game_data
-    * should remove logs/[n]/token/logs from render2jsondebug
+    * should remove boards and logs from render2jsondebug
-    * should clean logs from token before saving the token (and find a better way to ensure prev/next options)
-    * should disable logging option (leave only manual save option)
     * should test performance with mysql
     * should test performance with real webserver

 ### MINOR
-[ui]
-* waiting better performances in logging, should remove logging buttons :
- * enable/disable logging
- * load prev/next log

 * promotion available when checkmate                    todo : a verifier